Nate & Angela Allen

 Kevin was born by a 15-year-old, the third daughter in the family to have a baby out of wedlock.
 She was told to put him up for adoption.
 When Kevin was born, she ran with him for two weeks.
 Then he was pulled from her arms.
 She told Kevin this story when he met her at the age of 21.
 His adopted parents told him very early on that he was adopted and was picked special for them.
 They were older and couldn’t have kids.
 They all loved each other, but it was never said.
 They were close, but not touchy.
 He was raised as a Catholic because it was expected.
 Kevin never understood why at different times of the year they would do different things with Jesus on the cross.
 It was never explained.

 Sports were a big thing – mostly baseball and gymnastics.
 Only his dad would watch him.
 One of Kevin’s friends started going to a church at the University of Minnesota campus.
 Kevin asked his friend a lot if he could go to his church with him, but his friend kept saying no. But God was building his hunger.
 He eventually told his friend, “I’m going – get in the car” for Easter 1976.
 The pastor talked about the crucifixion and Jesus rising from the dead, but asked a strange question – if you were going to steal a body, would you unwrap him first?
 Kevin couldn’t get it out of his mind.
-They gave him a gospel tract that he read probably a 100 times.
+They gave him a gospel tract that he read probably 100 times.
 It included a verse: Psalm 7:11 – God judges the righteous and is angry with the wicked every day.
 Every time he read it, it felt like another brick was put on his chest.
 He was afraid if he read it one more time, he would be crushed.
 He had to do something, so he asked Jesus to save him from himself.
 The weight was gone!
-Later on, he went to YWAM and while on staff there, he met his wife, Lisa.
+Later on, he went to YWAM, and while on staff there, he met his wife, Lisa.
 They have been married since 1987.
 Some of the promises He gave Kevin in 1981 are coming true now.
 God is faithful to His word.
 Kevin is self-employed and has a very cool teenage daughter who is growing up way too fast for his liking.
-Their family helps the homeless and works with Family Foundations and are coordinators for Ancient Paths.
+Their family helps the homeless, and he and his wife work with Family Foundations and are coordinators for Ancient Paths.
 The more he walks with Jesus, the more he realizes he’s absolutely hopelessly lost without Him, and if left on his own, his life would be a disaster.

 Jethro & Christina Matson

-Jethro has been in church his whole life, except a stretch of time from the mid-90s to the mid-2000s.
-He said the sinner’s prayer at around six years old, but had always hit a wall in his Christian walk that he couldn’t get past, and then with seemingly no options left, he would quit.
+Jethro has been in church his whole life, except for a stretch of time from the mid-90s to the mid-2000s.
+He said the sinner’s prayer at around six years old but had always hit a wall in his Christian walk that he couldn’t get past, and then with seemingly no options left, he would quit.
 During his time away from church, he learned to really talk to God.
 Jethro knew he needed to be serving God, but he just couldn’t fail again.
-If he tried again, he would fail again, and then then he thought he would never come back.
+If he tried again, he would fail again, and then he thought he would never come back.
 So Jethro made an impossible deal with God: he would only come back if God could guarantee he would never walk away again.
 He didn’t know how, what, or why he darkened the door of a church again, but he and his family did.
 He served some in various positions, youth ministries being the biggest.
-Then he went through HeartChange, and was on a desperate search for intimacy with God.
+Then he went through HeartChange and was on a desperate search for intimacy with God.
 With the help of a prophetess, he found that what he was looking for he already had.
 He would experience the active and spontaneous moving of Holy Spirit at HeartChange, but nowhere else until he came to The River.
 In 2018, he got past that wall he always ran into and is continuing to grow in his spiritual walk.

 Jethro’s wife Christina has been attending The River Church since 2016.
-She started working in the sound booth as a media tech in 2017 and just finished university in December 2019 to obtain her teaching license.
+She started working in the sound booth as a media-tech in 2017 and just finished university in December 2019 to obtain her teaching license.
 She and Jethro have been married since 1994, and have 6 children together -- 3 are now adults, 2 teenagers, and one little one.
 Their work, children, and ministries keep them busy.

 Kevin & Beverly Homann